 Troy Scott Smith, who has been leading the horticultural renewal of the Mediterranean-style Harold Peto gardens at Iford Manor garden since July 2019 is to leave and return to Sissinghurst Castle gardens at the end of August.
 Troy trained at Sissinghurst at the start of his career and was head gardener there from 2013 for six years.
 Both Iford Manor and Sissinghurst are notable for their Mediterranean elements.
 The picture shows part of the manor house.
 Harold Peto (1854 – 1933) created some of the finest gardens in England.
 He lived at Iford Manor in his later years and was an architect and garden designer favouring the Italian style.

 Insight on Armenia

-California Horticultural Society, our sister organisation, invited members to an online meeting with an illustrated lecture “Armenia: Nature and Climate” by guest speaker Tamar Galstyan (pictured).
-Tamar has explored the exceptionally diverse flora of her native country and her book A Field Guide to the Plants of Armenia will be published this autumn.
+California Horticultural Society, our sister organisation, invited members to an online meeting with an illustrated lecture “Armenia: Nature and Climate” by guest speaker Tamar Galstyan (pictured here with Onobrychis cornuta).
+Tamar has explored the exceptionally diverse flora of her native country and her book A Field Guide to the Plants of Armenia was published at the end of 2021.
 The meeting on Monday 19 July was recorded and may be viewed on YouTube.
 MPG plans to repeat its 2015 field trip to Armenia soon and this will be led by Dr Anna Asatryan of the Armenian Institute of Botany.

 See also the report of the 2015 trip.